This post is about visiting the National Archives in Washington, DC, how to plan your visit, and what there is to see.

 To expedite the security screening, it is recommended to take as little as possible.
 All bags and metal objects will be screened.

-Photography is NOT allowed inside the National Archives.
+Photography has recently been allowed inside the National Archives.

 There is a great gift shop, so do bring your wallet!